 How much can you afford when buying a home in Pierce County?
 What is affordable?
 Know the answer to this before browsing online.
 Beautiful homes and/or great opportunities can be really persuasive and the reality is, you don’t want to leave yourself disappointed when you realize your dream home is (for now!) out of reach.
 Crunch the numbers FIRST and I promise you will be happier and more satisfied in the end.

 There are many different loan types.
 All of them require verification of your income, assets, liabilities and credit score.
 After this information is gathered from the lender it will become clear what loan type is best for you.
-High Credit Scores, consistent work history and sizable downpayment (20%+) are favored and likely result in a better interest rate compared to lower down payment or riskier loan types.
+(Here, learn more about how to financing your home purchase) High Credit Scores, consistent work history and sizable downpayment (20%+) are favored and will likely result in a better interest rate compared to lower down payment or riskier loan types.
 Explore all of your options and interview several lenders to assure you are confident with the licensed loan officer and loan type.

 Also note, that you may discover something about your credit score or otherwise that you didn’t know!
 This can happen and is all the more reason to partner with a lender sooner rather than later.
 Take initiative so your plans of investing in a home aren’t set back.